 Test the URL on Down for Everyone or Just Me to do this.

-Here are some factors that can cause a 502 error bad gateway:
+In any case, here are some factors that can cause an http error 502 Bad Gateway:

 How to Fix a 502 Bad Gateway Error